Should you have a question that is not answered from the above pages or the list below, please contact the Foundation office at (512) 233-5599.

 Q: Does the Mitte Foundation have a deadline for receipt

-A: The Mitte Foundation reviews grant proposals semi-annually.
+A: The Mitte Foundation reviews grant proposals once a year.
 Deadlines for submitting letters of inquiry are listed on our Application Process page.
 Deadlines for submitting full proposals are generally five to six weeks following the request for proposal communication and will be communicated to applicants upon approval of the letter of inquiry.

 Q: What should be included in the Letter of Inquiry?